NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0002/readme.md

    2. If all pods are successful, Post-Run is marked as `Ready`
    3. If any pod is not successful, Post-Run is not marked as `Ready`

-## Security

-Kubernetes allows for a way to define permissions for a container using a [Security Context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/).
-This can be seen in the pod template spec above.
-The user and group IDs are inherited from the Workflow's spec.

 ## Special Note: Indexed-Mount Type for GFS2 File Systems